christophlieck/UnsemanticSiteProfile/readme.md

 	sudo gem install compass

-That' it.
+That's it.
 You are done.

 ## Install the Profile
 Grab a copy of the latest ProcessWire (http://processwire.com/).
 Replace the install, modules and templates directories with those in this profile, as shown below:

 * /site-default/install/
-* /site-default/modules/
 * /site-default/templates/

-Do NOT transfer the directory /sass/ and the config.rb file to your server.
-Both remain on your local machine during development.
-See explanation below.

 ### Developing with the profile
-If you decided to develop with Compass/SASS edit the .scss files you find in UnsemanticSiteProfile/sass.
+If you decided to develop with Compass/SASS edit the .scss files you find in UnsemanticSiteProfile/templates/scss.
 Once you are done, you need to compile it to regular .css files.
 Please see this tutorial or the Compass project site to learn how to do that: http://leveluptuts.com/tutorials/compass-tutorials/2-adding-and-using-compass

 If you don't use Compass/SASS just edit the files in templates/styles as usual with ProcessWire.